marcin-kac/pi_setup/README.md

    python3 pi_setup.py -u {user} -a {IP_ADDRESS} -f pi_file -c pi_env

 9 .
 [Juniper prep] Copy the fallowing to /var/www/html/
-  •	from your local laptop - configuration and software downloaded after podlauncher prep step

-  •	Generate console network configuration files on network-config-builder and copy them to your local laptop and then to server  (/var/www/html/cfg/)
+  •	create network configuration files and  copy them to your local laptop and then to server  (/var/www/html/cfg/)
-  /apollo/env/ConsoleCfgGen/bin/l3v3_config_gen.py generate -C ~/ConsoleSiteDef --model QFX-5100-48S fra52-95-esoob-con-agg-r1 > fra52-95-esoob-con-agg-r1.config
-  sftp network-config-builder
-  cd ConsoleSiteDef
-  get *.config

   •	open your web browser to IP the same IP as you use to run pi_setup and upload files one by one